FamilySearch/gedcomx/drafts/2014-05-09-gedcomx-documentation-names.md

 ## Multiple Given Names, Multiples Family Names

 It is very common for persons to have multiple given names.
-Some cultures commonly have multiple family names, too.
+Some cultures commonly have multiple family names too.
 This is common in many areas of South America.
 For example, María-Jose Carreño Quiñones may be the daughter of Antonio Carreño Rodríguez and María Quiñones Marqués.